AyeshaAbid892/js-fundamentals-assignment/README.md

 │  6.
 BigInt                 │                            │
 │  7.
 Symbol                 │                            │
 └────────────────────────────┴────────────────────────────┘

 ```

+### Primitives vs. Non-Primitives: The Core Distinction
+>`Primitives:` Value-typed structures.
+They are immutable (cannot be altered at the byte level) and are passed/compared directly by value.
+They are stored natively on the stack when sizes are known.<br>
+>`Non-Primitives (Objects):` Reference-typed structures.
+They are mutable, dynamically allocated on the memory heap, passed and compared by reference pointer, and can hold complex, nested states.

 ```javascript
 // 1.
 String — sequence of characters